 Can my landlord legally increase my rent?

-Rent increases can be contractual or non-contractual, and this difference affects the process significantly.
-Therefore, if your landlord proposes a rent increase, you should check your tenancy agreement to assess what your landlord can and cannot do.
+Yes, your landlord can legally increase your rent in the UK.
+However, tent increases can be contractual or non-contractual, and this difference affects the process significantly.
+If your landlord proposes a rent increase, you should check your tenancy agreement to assess what your landlord can and cannot do.

 However, there are some exceptions and variations for certain properties or tenancies, such as regulated tenancies (also known as protected tenancies), social housing tenancies, or tenancies in Scotland or Northern Ireland.

-How will the Renters Reform Bill change the process for rent increases?
+How will the Renters Reform Bill change rent increases?

 The Renters Reform Bill will streamline the process for rent increases, introducing a single procedure for landlords.
 Under the new laws, landlords can still increase rents in line with the market rate without a cap, but tenants will also be able to challenge any rent increase they see as excessive.

-While the Bill is not yet law, it is expected to be implemented at some point in 2024, possibly in March 2024.
+While the Bill is not yet law, it is expected to be implemented at some point in 2025.

 How should a landlord propose a rent increase?